Kepler Capital Downgrades Ferrari (RACE) to Hold

-In a report issued on June 1, Alexandre Raverdy from Kepler Capital downgraded Ferrari (RACE) to Hold, with a price target of EUR185.00.
-The company’s shares closed last Wednesday at $214.41.
+Kepler Capital analyst Thomas Besson downgraded Ferrari (RACE) to Hold on June 7 and set a price target of EUR185.00.
+The company’s shares closed last Tuesday at $218.82.

-According to TipRanks.com, Raverdy is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -4.3% and a 56.0% success rate.
-Raverdy covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Stellantis.
+According to TipRanks.com, Besson is ranked 0 out of 5 stars with an average return of -5.3% and a 59.1% success rate.
+Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Stellantis.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Ferrari with a $236.22 average price target, representing an 11.2% upside.
-In a report issued on May 19, Redburn Partners also downgraded the stock to Hold.
+Ferrari has an analyst consensus of Moderate Buy, with a price target consensus of $235.82.

 See today’s analyst top recommended stocks >>